 Sometimes, because of how cold the weather is, a snowboarder may find that the water freezes in the tube making it a lot

 harder to sip water through.
 A handy tip if that ever happens is to blow into the tube until it’s cleared and then drink.

 To spare yourself this inconvenience, however, you should find a hydration pack that offers some sort of thermal insulation for the water reservoir and the drinking tube.
 A proper snowboarding hydration pack will have a tube cover, usually made of neoprene material to offer some insulation and protection for the tube.

 Stability is a big deal especially during snowboarding; you don’t want to worry about your hydration pack bouncing around or sliding off to the sides as you snowboard.
 Usually, a snuggly fitted pack will not move around too much, however, the addition of straps definitely helps.
 Some packs are made to stay put, others come with chest and waist straps that help them stay put.
 You also want to find a pack with adjustable shoulder straps.
 This will allow you to get the best out of your pack by adjusting it yourself to fit you perfectly.

 The tube on your hydration bladder has a mouth-piece at the end of it where you drink from.
 Most mouth-pieces are made out of a valve that only lets water through if you bite down on it; this ensures that the tube will not drip or let water through unless the valve is in your mouth, making sure that none of your water is wasted.

-Your choice ultimately depends on your needs.
+Your choice of what snowboarding hydration pack is best for you ultimately depends on your needs.
 For instance, someone that needs the extra storage space would probably opt for the CamelBak Phantom unless they’re on a tighter budget, then I’d recommend the Miracol model.
 For someone that is not very concerned with extra storage then a simple functional pack like the DolfinPack would be the best fit.